Batman Beyond (comic book): Mark of the Phantasm

 Bruce tells Terry that Vigilante and the Jokerz are at the library, where the gang injects an upgraded Joker toxin into Jake to send him into a maniacal rampage.
 As this is happening, Andrea reunites with Bruce in the Batcave.
 She tells Bruce that she needs to kill Jake as she's afraid that Terry might do it, and she's aware Bruce is also afraid of the same thing and lied to Terry about not knowing Jake prior before she heads to the library.
 Batman manages to defeat the Jokerz and prevents Phantasm from stabbing Jake, but the Joker toxin and Andrea's fear gas prove too much for Jake and he dies of a seizure.

 Terry feels guilty about Jake's death and goes to the Batcave after finding out Bruce told Dana and Max what happened so they could comfort him.
 He loses his trust in Bruce after finding out what happened to Dick and Barbara and decides to end their partnership.
-It's revealed that Andrea was hired by Amanda Waller to take out Jake as killing goes against what Batman represents.
+It is revealed that Andrea was hired by Amanda Waller to take out Jake as killing goes against what Batman represents.
 In the Arkham Institute, Davis Dusk meets Ghoul in the middle of his father's interview with a reporter, which eventually leads him into becoming Rewire.
 In the present, Rewire is released from Arkham thanks to Ghoul acting as his lawyer.